 It is the responsibility of the customer to determine the amount of chemical that they want to apply for their particular application.
 Many factors affect how much chemical is applied such as: nozzle flow rate, chemical circuit pressure, pump speed, ground speed to name a few.
 In this section, instructions are given on how to accurately determine flow rates or application rates and how to change them.
 It is recommended that this procedure be followed carefully so you know exactly how much chemical is being applied.

-Work closely with your changest compliance specialists to equip and operate your machine to obtain the best results.
+Work closely with your chemical supplier, nozzle manufacturer and pest control specialists to equip and operate your machine to obtain the best results.
 Several nozzle types are available for the sprayer.
 Use the type appropriate for your application.